 Pipelines allow you to apply operations i.e gates, statistics, etc, to a group of files simultaneously.
 They also allow you to easily view overlays and batch export images of any population in the pipeline.
-Currently, there is only a single pipeline, All Files, which automatically applies to every file you open.

 Adding Operations To A Pipeline

 You add operations to a pipeline by dragging and dropping them from a population in the file tree to desired location in the pipeline hierarchy.
-When you drag a gate from a population to a All Files pipeline, the gate is applied to every file in the file tree.
+When you drag a gate from a population to a pipeline, the gate is applied to every file in the file tree.
 If desired, these gates can be independently adjusted per population by manually editing them one by one.
 You can also add statistics, cell cycle, etc by dragging and dropping them onto the pipeline hierarchy.

 Batch Image Exporting

 You can export images for a particular gate of a pipeline for each file in the pipeline.
 To do this, select the gate that you want to export in any file that is part of the pipeline.
 Then go to File -> Save Image and select the Batch Pipeline option.
-Now when you click Apply, it will save an image of the selected gate for each file in the pipeline and save them to your computer as a ZIP file.
+Now when you click Export, it will save an image of the selected gate for each file in the pipeline and save them to your computer as a ZIP file.

 Often the same analysis is repeated over and over again for different experiments.
 To save time having to redraw all gates, switch transforms, and add statistics, you can create a pipeline template.
 This will create a template file that you can apply to future experiments.
 Once you have your pipeline set up, go to File->Save Pipeline Template.
 We doing the analysis for a future experiment, you can open the pipeline.xml file and your pipeline will be reconstructed and applied to your new FCS files.